aem-design/docker-aem/README.md

 [![docker pulls](https://img.shields.io/docker/pulls/aemdesign/aem)](https://hub.docker.com/r/aemdesign/aem)
 [![github release](https://img.shields.io/github/release/aem-design/aem)](https://github.com/aem-design/aem)

-This is docker image based on CentOS 8 with Tini
-One image that can be used for both Author and Publish nodes No license is included, you will need to register when starting up
+This is docker image based on [Debian with Tini](https://github.com/aem-design/docker-tini/tree/debian-arm) One image that can be used for both Author and Publish nodes No license is included, you will need to register when starting up

-### AEM Version
+### Included Packages

-Folling base version of AEM jar used for this image, additional packages installed in separate branches.
+Following is the list of packages included

 Version: SDK